LeeCampbell/IntroToRx/content/13_LeavingIObservable.md

 Console.WriteLine(v);
 ```

 Although `await` is most often used with `Task`, `Task<T>`, or `ValueTask<T>`, it is actually an extensible language feature.
 It's possible to make `await` work for more or less any type by defining some suitable extension methods and some supporting types.
-And that's precisely what Rx does.
+That's precisely what Rx does.
 If your source file includes a `using System.Reactive.Linq;` directive, a suitable extension method will be available, so you can `await` any task.

 The way this actually works is that the relevant `GetAwaiter` extension method wraps the `IObservable<T>` in an `AsyncSubject<T>`, which provides everything that C# requires to support `await`.
 These wrappers work in such a way that there will be a call to `Subscribe` each time you execute an `await` against an `IObservable<T>`.

 If a source reports an error by invoking its observer's `OnError`, Rx's `await` integration handles this by putting the task into a faulted state, so that the `await` will rethrow the exception.

-Sequence can be empty—they call `OnCompleted` without ever having called `OnNext`.
-If you `await` a sequence that does this, it will throw an `InvalidOperationException` reporting that the sequence contains no elements.
+Sequences can be empty—they might call `OnCompleted` without ever having called `OnNext`.
+However, since there's no way to tell from the type of a source that it will be empty, this doesn't fit especially well with the `await` paradigm.
+With tasks, you can know at compile time whether you'll get a result by looking at whether you're awaiting a `Task` or `Task<T>`, so the compiler is able to know whether a particular `await` expression produces a value.
+But when you `await` and `IObservable<T>`, there's no compile-time distinction, so the only way Rx can report that a sequence is empty when you `await` is to throw an `InvalidOperationException` reporting that the sequence contains no elements.

 As you may recall from the [`AsyncSubject<T>` section of chapter 3](./03_CreatingObservableSequences.md#asyncsubject), `AsyncSubject<T>` reports only the final value to emerge from its source.
 So if you `await` a sequence that reports multiple items, all but the final item will be ignored.
 What if you want to see all of the items, but you'd still like to use `await` to handle completion and errors?